dxc2961/cs320_data_management_project/docs/README_SETUP.txt

     3)  Once the database is populated, run 'RunApplication' in the 'Views' directory.
-        This will launch the command line interface to interact with the database (for information regarding each of the user interfaces, see 'README2.txt' in the 'docs' folder).
+        This will launch the command line interface to interact with the database (for information regarding each of the user interfaces, see 'README_SETUP.txt' in the 'docs' folder).

 For returning users: